ntwalibas/unitary-proposal/README.md

 And the most important aspect of preferring a fully featured programming language over an SDK is the ease of learning for users already familiar with similar languages.
 And that is the primary objective of Avalon: **make quantum computers programming available to the regular developer**.

+Let us also note in passing that even though there are quite a few quantum programming languages out there, it has been my unfortunate experience that all many seem to offer is syntax while still exposing the underlying hardware primitives.
+Many simply lack sufficient abstractions that make using the language a pleasant experience for the developer.

+Paving the way to finding better abstractions that make quantum computers programming easier and pleasant to developers is the primary goal in creating Avalon.

 It goes without saying that higher-level programming languages are much easier to work with than assembly code.

 ## Features to be ported to the Rigetti stack